UFO 50: Gameplay

 UFO 50 is presented as a compilation of games similar to Cassette 50 and Action 52, developed by the fictional company UFO Soft for the fictional LX-I, LX-II, and LX-III series of video game consoles between 1982 and 1989.
 Half of the games feature a two-player mode, either versus or co-op.
 The main 50 games are playable from the start, with the hidden 51st game, Miasma Tower, accessible via inputting commands in the in-game terminal.

 The order in which the games are presented is intended to show the history of UFO Soft's development slate, with some games having sequels, and others featuring cameos from previously released games.
 Each game also features short development notes informing their fictional creation.

 The games belong to genres including shoot 'em up, platformer, and role-playing, each with a twist.
 The games vary in length and scope, with some being described as "shorter, arcade-style experiences", while others "have narratives and expansive worlds to explore", with one (Grimstone) estimated to take upwards of 60 hours to complete fully.

 When a game is completed for the first time, its border on the game selection screen will change from blue to gold.
 A more challenging win condition is also revealed, which grants a red border upon completion (referred to as "Cherries" in-game).
 Each game additionally includes a unique gift that will appear on the garden screen when certain requirements are met.

+List of games

+Overview

+Director credits explicitly stated when directly sourced; names of UFO Soft employees in-game loosely correspond to each developer's identity.